bobmatnyc/ai-trackdown-pytools/docs/design/index.md

 *Schema definitions and documentation will be added here as needed*

 ### Decisions
+- [Comment Status Inheritance Implementation](./COMMENT_STATUS_INHERITANCE_IMPLEMENTATION.md) - Status inheritance design and implementation

-*Design decision records and architectural decisions will be documented here*
+*Additional design decision records and architectural decisions will be documented here*

 ## Contributing to Design Documentation